bentoml/OpenLLM/openllm-client/README.md

 <br/>

+## Development

+See [this doc](./DESIGN.md) for more details on the design and development of this crate.

 ## 📔 Citation

-If you use OpenLLM in your research, we provide a [citation](./CITATION.cff) to
+If you use OpenLLM in your research, we provide a [citation](../CITATION.cff) to use:
-use:

 ```bibtex
 @software{Pham_OpenLLM_Operating_LLMs_2023,